RedisLabs/redislabs-docs/content/modules/redisjson/active-active.md

 **Resolution rule**

-Merges the results of all operations on the list of characters.
-Preserves the original element order on each instance.
+Merges the results of all operations on the array.
+Preserves the original element order from each instance.

-### Assign different types to same map key
+### Update versus delete array element

 **Conflict**

-Two instances concurrently assign values of different types to the same key within a JSON document.

-For example:

-Instance 1 assigns a map to a key within a JSON document.

-Instance 2 assigns an array to the same key.

-**Resolution type**

-Win over

-**Resolution rule**

-The instance with the smaller replica ID wins, so the key becomes a map in the given example.

-### Delete versus update array element

-**Conflict**

-Instance 1 removes an element from a JSON array.
+Instance 1 removes an element from a JSON array with `JSON.ARRPOP`.

 Instance 2 updates the same element that instance 1 removes.